exscape/electronics/Arduino/Libraries/DAC_MCP49xx/README.txt

 See the example sketches for slightly more detailed examples.

+A note on latching/LDAC:
+  The way these DACs work is as follows: when a value is sent to them via the output*() methods, the output does not instantly change.
+  Instead, the DAC waits until the LDAC pin has been pulled low.
+Therefore, if that pin is tied to ground, the output *will* instantly change.
+  However, if that pin is connected to the Arduino, you will need to latch the output in order for a change to happen.
+There are two ways to do this:
+  1) Call latch(), which creates a low pulse
+  2) MCP49x2 only: call output2(), with the automaticallyLatchDual option set (true by default), which will then call latch() for you

+  The main usage of this functionality is to synchronize multiple DACs (2 or more), to make their outputs change at the same moment, despite having the data sent to them one at a time.

 Simple function overview:

 Constructor (DAC_MCP49xx, int SS_pin, int LDAC_pin = -1)